MathematicGuy/RemoteObsidian/Project Skin/LOL.md

 + **Angle and Lane Position are utterly important** (**like chess**) but being ignore by many.
 There're angle where ADC can't shoot and nerfed, and angle where they performed best.
 Each champion have their angle, find that angle and you find the game.

 + Gank angle, Survive Angle for AD....

+**Wits Check**
+> The best way to take advantage is to make your enemy think they in advantage.

+- [ ] There're always oppotunities in Chaos.
+Be Patient.
++ [ ] Check your prey's allies position when you attacking them
++ [ ] Always think twice if your enemies make a mistake !
+Do they?
++ [ ] Terrain is your Friend and your Worst Enemy.
+Angle & Position is the key
++ [ ] Know thy self, Know thy enemy
++ [ ] Know when to give up, avoid dead.
++ [ ] There're fate worst than Dead.
+Know when to Sacrified for your team goals.
++ [ ] Macro, Micro